 Python programming language provides

-range() function in order to create a sequence of numbers in different start number, increments etc.
+range() function in order to create a sequence of numbers in a different start number, increments, etc.

 range() function provides lightweight creation of sequences during run-time which makes this type of execution faster.

 Syntax and Parameters

 range() function has the following syntax where 3 parameters can be accepted but not all of them are mandatory.
 Only the STOP parameter is mandatory.